 Findings: Higher rates of treatment noncompletion were observed in patients who reported PSU at admission.
 The risk of noncompletion was significantly higher in intensive ambulatory settings for the general population and in women-only residential settings, with relative risk (RR) values around 1.04 and 1.13-1.15, respectively.
 However, the association was not consistent across all treatment settings.

 Conclusions: Reporting PSU at admission was modestly associated with a higher risk of treatment noncompletion.
-The analysis, adjusted for various covariates and accounting for irregular observation times, highlights the significant impact of PSU reporting on treatment outcomes in specific settings.
+The analysis, adjusted for various covariates and accounting for irregular observation times, highlights the association between PSU reporting and treatment outcomes in specific settings.
+This underscore the necessity for strategies tailored to different patients in treatment settings, paving the way for more personalized interventions.

 Key Terms: Substance use treatment noncompletion; Irregular assessment; Polysubstance use; Chile.